This post may contain affiliate links.

 Notes

-The Blue Cheese Avocado Dip may be prepared 1 day in advance.
+• TO MAKE AHEAD: The dip can be prepared 1 day in advance.
 Refrigerate in a bowl or airtight container with plastic wrap pressed over the top.

 Join today and start saving your favorite recipes